Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		We can specify instance store volumes for an instance only when we launch.
 After the instance is launched, we can add EBS volumes to the instance but not instance store volumes.

 	+	#####	Detach volumes

+		An instance store volume's disks are physically attached to the instance.
+Therefore, we cannot detach an instance store volume from one instance and attach it to a different instance.
+AWS does not offer you the option to detach the volume.